-I’ve owned my Suzuki Jimny Sierra, or as I like to call him “Jim-chan” for a little over a year now.
+I’ve owned my Suzuki Jimny Sierra for a little over a year now.
 The front and back seats can lie flat, which makes it perfect for sleeping in.
 This comes in handy if I’m making a drive to a mountain that’s a bit too far away to do as a day hike.
 In Japanese, sleeping in your car is known as sha-chuu-haku (車中泊).

 So once you lay the front and back seats flat, as a 5’6” person I can comfortably sleep in the car with my camping gear (an inflatable mat and sleeping bag).
 It’s best for solo use - so you can have half the car for sleeping and the other half to store all of your stuff.